The following post is from Joshua of Becoming Minimalist: 10 Reasons You’ll Actually Be Happier In a Smaller Home

 We soon began to regret it.
-We always made the payments on time, but were unable to escape the burden of paying a large monthly mortgage bill.
-We kept the home clean, but spent far more time cleaning it than we anticipated.
-And we kept it in good working order, but spent more dollars than we’d care to admit in routine maintenance… and I haven’t even begun to mention the not-so-routine maintenance.
+Payments had always been made on time but were unable to escape the burden of paying a large monthly mortgage bill.
+We kept the home clean but spent far more time cleaning it than we anticipated.
+And we kept it in good working order but spent more dollars than we’d care to admit on routine maintenance… and I haven’t even begun to mention the not-so-routine maintenance.

 1. Easier to maintain.
 Anyone who has owned a house knows the amount of time, energy, and effort to maintain it.
 All things being equal, a smaller home requires less of your time, energy, and effort to accomplish that task.